 As Sonos announces the smart Soundbar Arc, Playbar (flagship product of Sonos) that was untouched and unparalleled to any rivals in the brand has now received a competitor within the company that will hopefully replace it.

 Sonos Arc Release Date and Price:

 Sonos launches the new Sonos Arc soundbar with Dolby that will hit the market and major retailers on the 10th of June 2020.
-It is priced at $799 which is $100 more than the Playbar and couple more hundred dollars more than the Beam in the Sonos Home Theatre Line-up.
+The Sonos Arc is priced at $799 which is $100 more than the Playbar and a couple more hundred dollars more than the Beam in the Sonos Home Theatre Line-up.
 Read about other soundbars under USD 1000.

 Soundbar Arc Design and Features:

 A first glance at the Arc shows the sleek look of the soundbar however, as we dig deeper into it we can see the minute detail that this product comprises of.
 Sonos Arc is a 114cm wide product making it an ideal fit for the 49inch TVs since it has been launched to partner with bigger TVs.

 It is indifferent to the positioning i.e. either mounted on the wall or any piece of furniture.
 Since the Playbar had the flexibility too but was better suited on the wall.